Power Scaling of Lasers

 We have seen that the concept of power scaling in a meaningful sense must be based on a well-defined and repeatable scaling procedure.
 If such true power scalability is given, the laser performance can be increased within a wide range of output powers without relying on new materials (e.g. with higher damage threshold), arbitrarily improved components (e.g. pump diodes with higher brightness), or additional inventions (e.g. to keep thermal effects under control).
 However, most laser architectures used so far are not power-scalable in such a sense, at least not beyond the already realized power levels, and when requiring a high beam quality.

 It must be emphasized that power scalability of some laser architecture depends strongly on various boundary conditions, such as the requirements in terms of beam quality and output format (pulsed or continuous-wave).
-For example, high-power fiber lasers and amplifiers are power-scalable in the regime of many kilowatts provided that a high beam quality is not demanded.
-Also, nonlinear effects can be much more severe for devices which are used in pulsed operation, and can in such cases spoil the scalability.
+Note that nonlinear effects can be much more severe for devices which are used in pulsed operation, and can in such cases spoil the scalability.

 Power scaling considerations, applied either to whole laser architectures or to isolated aspects, are useful particularly for estimating the potential of some architecture or technique to be applied in power regimes which have not yet been experimentally explored.
 Some aspects may exhibit benign scaling properties, so that they will not cause significant challenges at high power levels, even if the corresponding effects are not negligible in low or medium power devices.
 Other aspects or techniques, exhibiting less favorable scaling behavior, may become very detrimental at high power levels, even if their effects are negligible in low- or medium-power devices.
 A proper analysis of such issues in the context of scalability, based on a detailed qualitative and quantitative understanding of all relevant physical effects (and possibly enriched with modeling capabilities), obviously leads to a predictive power which goes far beyond that of a simple extrapolation of recent technological progress.